 Betti serves in the area of administration, and will likely be the first person you will meet when you call our office or walk through the door.
 She holds a BA in Religious Education from Briercrest Bible College.
 The past 31 years, Betti was employed in the financial services field, serving clients and in administration.
 In her free time, Betti enjoys reading, baking, gardening, home renovation, and hot holidays.

-Clare is the Community Outreach/ Intake worker.
-She began this position with Mediation Services in September of 2016, and previously served at Mediation Services as a practicum student in 2015.
+Clare is a caseworker for the Restorative Action Centre.
+She began with the position of Community Outreach/ Intake Worker with the Community Resolution Centre in August of 2016, and previously served as a practicum student in 2014.
 She holds a BA in Peace and Conflict Transformation Studies and is currently an apprentice mediator.
-Clare has a background in public speaking, planning community events and she currently holds a part-time position at Hope Mennonite Church as Associate Pastor.
+Clare has a background in public speaking, planning community events and pastoral work.

-Jasmine is a caseworker in the Restorative Action Centre and Community Resolution Centre, and she is also the Workplace Mediator.
+Jasmine is a caseworker in the Restorative Action Centre and Community Resolution Centre.
 She has been involved with Mediation Services in various capacities (Volunteer, Community Outreach, and Caseworker) since 2011.
 She holds a BA in Conflict Resolution from the University of Winnipeg, and a certificate in Mediation from Resolution Skills Centre.
 Her background is in public speaking and office administration.